Get all the latest data for Algeria

 Do banks lend to foreigners for homes in Algeria in 2026?

-As of early 2026, Algerian banks do offer housing loans, but the practical reality is that non-resident foreigners rarely qualify because the retail mortgage market is built primarily around residents with verifiable local income paid in Algerian dinars.
+As of early 2026, Algerian banks do offer residential mortgage products, but for most non-resident foreigners the practical answer is that financing is either unavailable or available only on very restrictive terms, since the retail mortgage market is built around residents with verifiable dinar-denominated income.

 Which banks are most foreigner-friendly in Algeria in 2026?